Obsolete (album): Reception

 Largely due to the popularity of the band's rendition of "Cars", which reached No. 57 on the UK charts, Obsolete gained significant commercial success.
 As of 2002, the album had sold over 406,000+ copies according to SoundScan.
 It is Fear Factory's best selling album to date and was certified gold in Australia by the ARIA and also in the US by the RIAA.

 The album received positive reviews.
 AllMusic's Greg Prato noted, "Admirably, they've stayed true to their sound over the years, paying no mind to current musical trends - they're content with their original Ministry-meets-Slayer sound."
-Kerrang! (p.
-61) said, "[T]he sound of Fear Factory proclaiming their supreme status to the sound of orchestral atmospherics and a title-track that sees them conversing with Gary Numan."
+Kerrang! was more mixed, calling it "a disappointingly empty, one-dimensional experience".

 Covers

 European death metal band Meridian Dawn recorded a version of "Descent" in tribute to the band for their debut 2014 EP The Mixtape.